adiac/Simple-Cmd-WallpaperManager/README.md

 # Simple-Cmd-WallpaperManager
 Sorts and manages wallpapers along with original versions of them.
+Written in .NET Core, so should run on any supported platform.

 All path the program uses are currently hard coded.
 I may add a configuration file in the future.
 This is only a small project for personal use.
 If there is someone else interessted in using it, just write me.